 There are also a number of forums and marketplaces dedicated to the facilitation of gaming fraud available on both the surface and dark web.
 In particular, cracking forums are those that specialize in account takeover and sharing account cracking techniques.

 In order to make a financial profit from these activities, threat actors must sell the information that they have acquired.
 To do so, threat actors utilize instant messaging platforms and servers as a straightforward means of communication.
 While fraud actors may opt to exploit pre-existing instant messaging servers, others will create and administer their own, where engaged members can discuss the purchase and sale of accounts, items, and in-game currency.

 When it comes to appraising the value of an account being sold, a variety of factors are at play.
 Notably, games, in-game currency, and skins all contribute to the valuation of a stolen account—the more of each they have, the more valuable the account is.
 Additionally, the platform on which the account is on or the game it is tied to can also impact the price.

 The surging popularity and profitability of online gaming have presented significant financial opportunities for fraud actors looking to prey on gamers.
 Seeking to maintain the integrity of their platform, and the safety of users, gaming platforms must be able to quickly identify and stop the fraudulent acquisition and use of accounts.

-By consulting our full report—available for download below—trust and safety teams in online gaming will receive detailed insights into how bad actors buy and sell malware and malware logs to entrap users on their platforms, compromise their accounts, and sell their digital assets.
+By viewing our full report—available for download below—Trust & Safety teams in online gaming will receive detailed insights into how bad actors buy and sell malware and malware logs to entrap users on their platforms, compromise their accounts, and sell their digital assets.